bobobo-git/inno-thinyldap-phonebook-enhancement/steps/steps.md

 if 0 the app calls input.php with parameter and asks beforehand the numbertype from the user.

+# Step 9

+tools on websewrver created
+local app can handle data via those tools
+the local app fetches the address table and put it in a local sqlite database
+which is used for seaching name, company, firstname phonetype and addressID

+has got F1 for Help and F3 to switch to the editor (webbased)

+# Step 10

+testing phase   __<- WE ARE HERE__

 #

 # Step 88